truongconghiep/CarND-Vehicle-Detection/CarND_Vehicle_Detection_writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using...
+To train a linear SVM, first I attract HOG-feature combined with historgram and spatial feature of all images in training set using function [extract_features](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/becb31638bcbb64c881d689348e4f90ceccd00f4/Training_Model.py#L71).
+Then the SVM is fit to the extracted features to determine the classifier.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I decided to use the function [find_car](https://github.com/truongconghiep/CarND-Vehicle-Detection/blob/9f4264e3ea43335af99936a2cc4c163e36da1bc8/lesson_functions.py#L165), provived in the lessons for the implementation of sliding window with ystart = 300 and ystop = 700.
 That means, we are finding cars only in the lower half of the frame.
 The scales for search varies from 1.25 to 3.5 to find cars with different sizes and at different distances.
+The picture below shows an implementation of sliding windows with different sizes and overlap:

+![alt text][image14]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?